Barnsa/programming-resources/docs/index.md

 # Introduction

+1 to 6

 {{ code_from_file("values-and-types/example-1.py", 1, 6) }}

+Flavour is python

 {{ code_from_file("values-and-types/example-1.py", flavor = "python") }}

+2 to 5

 {{ code_from_file("values-and-types/example-1.py", 2, 5) }}

+to 5

 {{ code_from_file("values-and-types/example-1.py", stop = 5) }}

+2 to 5, bash

 {{ code_from_file("values-and-types/example-1.py", 2, 5, "bash") }}